vlad-grigore-sima/WeatherApp/README.md

 ## Features

+Features functionality might be changed based on how much the API supports this functionality.

 - **Tab bar navigation:**
   - **Today:** current weather based on location
   - **10-Day Forecast:** collapsible daily forecast with hourly breakdown